naimJus/client/README.md

 ## Architecture

-The project is structured into three distinct layers:
+The project is structured into three distinct layers following the Clean Architecture principles:

 1. **Presentation Layer (app module)**: This layer is responsible for the user interface and interaction.
 It contains the Jetpack Compose UI components, ViewModels, and ViewModelsFactory.
 It observes the data from the domain layer and displays it to the user.
-In this layer, we also implement DI using Dagger.
+In this layer, we also implement DI to satisfy dependencies in all modules using Dagger.

 2. **Domain Layer**: The domain layer is responsible for encapsulating complex business logic, or simple business logic that is reused by multiple ViewModels.
    This layer is used to handle complexity or favor reusability.
 To keep these classes simple and lightweight, each use case has responsibility over a single functionality, and they don’t contain mutable data.
 This layer defines the use cases, which are responsible for interacting with the data layer.
-In this layer, we map the raw user data to a more user-friendly `UserItem` class, which is suitable for the presentation layer.
+In this layer, we map the raw user data to a more user-friendly data class, which is suitable for the presentation layer.

 3. **Data Layer**: While the UI layer contains UI-related state and UI logic, the data layer contains application data and business logic.
-The business logic is what gives value to the app—it's made of real-world business rules that determine how application data must be created, stored, and changed.
+The business logic is what gives value to the app, it's made of real-world business rules that determine how the application data must be created, stored, and changed.
 This separation of concerns allows the data layer to be used on multiple screens, share information between different parts of the app, and reproduce business logic outside of the UI for unit testing.
 The data layer handles data retrieval and storage.
 It interacts with the remote API using Retrofit and OkHttp.
+This abstraction allow us to in future interact with different API's or fetch data from local storage, like DB.
 The repository pattern is used to abstract the data source, allowing us to easily switch between remote and local data sources if needed.
 The data layer also handles exceptions and error handling.

 ## Code Organization